RTIInternational/SMART/smart-docs/docs/tutorial-new-project.rst

 Creating Label Definitions
 --------------------------

 In the Labels section, we will create categories for labeling.
-These labeled observations can then be used to train a classification model that predicts what category a new observation belongs.
+These labeled observations can then be used to train a classification model that predicts into what category a new observation belongs.
 To add new categories, just fill-in the names of the categories you're interested in predicting into the input boxes.
 If you have more than two labels, use the "add label" link to add more rows to the form.
 If you decide that you want to remove a label after adding it, use the "remove label" link to remove the label name.